MoreOutput/RockMUD/README.md

 * Leverage HTML for MUD text.
 * Everything is JavaScript / JSON.
 * Fast Development
-* Easy client GUI creation.
+* Easy client GUI creation and triggering client side events.
 * Real-time browser OLC and world management.
+* Games should have little issue sharing items, areas and players.

 Notes on dependencies:
 * Not using a Node MVC framework.